The Top 31 Video Marketing Statistics for 2020

 That’s a pretty incredible success rate!
 Just by putting a video on your landing page, you’re almost doubling your conversion rate.
 Given that producing video is cheap these days, you’re looking at a pretty incredible return on your investment (ROI) of video marketing.

-17. Almost 2/3 of consumers get purchase ideas from watching videos.
+20. Almost 2/3 of consumers get purchase ideas from watching videos. (source)

 Just think about that for a minute.
 A consumer sits down and watches a video about your product or service that they find online.
 Maybe they’re looking for a solution to their problem, or perhaps they’re thinking about what to give a favorite nephew for his birthday.
 Suddenly, they realize that the product is the best solution to the problem, or that their nephew would love to play with the item in question.
 They browse your website, and the price is right.
 Now you’ve just made a sale that might not have happened if the customer hadn’t watched your video!
 According to this statistic, I’ve described a common scenario for online video content.

-18. 84% of people declare that they have been convinced to make a purchase as a result of video marketing efforts
+21. 84% of people have made a purchase as a result of video marketing efforts. (source)

 That is a significant number of people!
 Video marketing can be a powerful tool in your brand’s arsenal to change views to actual purchases.

-19. 79% of people claim to have downloaded an app or software after viewing a marketing video.
+22. 79% of people have downloaded an app or software after viewing a marketing video. (source)

 This is an important statistic for anyone operating a brand or business in the fields of technology and entertainment.
 If you are offering apps or software, you may be missing out on a significant portion of sales if you are not utilizing video marketing!